cybernetic-m/arc_lmpc/README.md

 ```

 # Race
+In the race it's possible to see that the LMPC with convex hull at lap=30 perform better with respect to the previous iterations.
 ![Demo](gif_images/gif_race.gif)

 # Best Lap
+In best lap we're plotting the lap=30
 ![Demo](gif_images/lap_gif.gif)

 # Water Fall Track
+In this plots it's possible to see the evolution of the trajectories in the Water Fall Track.
 ![Alt Text](gif_images/track1traj.png)

 # Tornado Circuit
+In this plots it's possible to see the evolution of the trajectories in the Tornado Circuit.
 ![Alt Text](gif_images/track2traj.png)

 # Monza Circuit
+In this plots it's possible to see the evolution of the trajectories in the real Monza Circuit.
 ![Alt Text](gif_images/track3traj.png)

 # References